 Named after the late Kathryn T. Preyer, a distinguished historian of the law of early America known for her generosity to young legal historians, the program of Kathryn T. Preyer Scholars is designed to help legal historians at the beginning of their careers.
 At the annual meeting of the Society two early career legal historians designated Kathryn T. Preyer Scholars will present what would normally be their first papers to the Society.
 The generosity of Professor Preyer’s friends and family has enabled the Society to offer a small honorarium to the Preyer Scholars and to reimburse, in some measure or entirely, their costs of attending the meeting.
 The competition for Preyer Scholars is organized by the Society’s Kathryn T. Preyer Memorial Committee.

 Submissions are welcome on any topic in legal, institutional and/or constitutional history.
 Early career scholars, including those pursuing graduate or law degrees, those who have completed their terminal degree within the previous year, and those independent scholars at a comparable stage, are eligible to apply.
 Papers already submitted to the ASLH Program Committee–whether or not accepted for an existing panel–and papers never previously submitted are equally eligible.
 Once selected, Preyer Award winners must present their paper as part of the Preyer panel, and they will be removed from any other panel.

 Kathryn T. Preyer Scholars will receive a $500 cash award and reimbursement of expenses up to $750 for travel, hotels, and meals.
-Each will present the paper that s/he submitted to the competition at the Society’s annual meeting in Washington, D.C. in November 2015.
+Each will present the paper that s/he submitted to the competition at the Society’s annual meeting.
 The Society’s journal, Law and History Review, has published several past winners of the Preyer competition, though it is under no obligation to do so.

 The 2016 Preyer Memorial Committee